 The traditional chana chaat is made of chickpeas, vegetables and a couple of chutneys like mint chutney and tamarind chutney with spiced yogurt.
 It also features sev, deep-fried bits of chickpea flour.
 In this healthier and simplified version of the Indian chickpea salad, I’ve replaced the fried stuff with crunchy vegetables.

 This chana “chaat” salad uses ingredients and salad dressing similar to the chutneys to give the same amazing flavors, in a fraction of the time.
 It also happens to be vegan since I’ve not added yogurt.

 (You can find the exact measurements and instructions in the recipe card at the end of this page.)

 If you’re using dried chickpeas, rinse and soak for about 8 hours or even overnight if possible.
 One cup of chickpeas will plump up to 2 and a quarter cups when soaked.
 Rinse again, add 4 cups of water and 1/2 teaspoon each of turmeric and salt.

 Cooking in an instant pot

-Pressure-cook for 10 minutes and wait for natural pressure release.
+Pressure-cook for 12 minutes at high pressure and wait for natural pressure release.
 Drain and cool the chickpeas.

 Cooking in a pressure cooker (stovetop)

-Cook on high flame for 2 whistles, reduce to low flame and cook for 10 minutes.
+Cook on high flame for 2 whistles, reduce to low flame, and cook for 10 minutes (or up to 5 whistles).
 Turn off the flame and let the pressure release naturally.
 Drain and let them cool.